 The best first step is to call your insurance company and understand your deductible and their policy for COVID-19 testing.
 The COVID-19 test itself should be no charge to you.
 However, there are other services consumed in the course of getting a COVID test and these CAN generate bills for you.

 If you receive a bill, you are to contact your insurance company.
-While we are waiving your up-front costs, it’s possible your insurance may still leave a balance to you upon processing the visit.
+It’s possible your insurance may still leave a balance to you upon processing the visit.
 If this is the case and you have questions, please contact your insurance carrier.

 What if I have health insurance, but my plan has a high deductible.